qnope/Little-Type-Library/README.md

 ```

 ## Range
-This part of **Little Type Library** is for people that are somehow  _lazy_.
+This part of **Little Type Library** is for people who are somewhat _lazy_.
 Instead of writing for example
 ```cpp
 auto v1 = getVector();
 std::vector<int> v2;
 std::copy(std::begin(v1), std::end(v1), std::back_inserter(v2));
 ```
-You can just write :
+One can simply write:
 ```cpp
 auto v1 = getVector();
 std::vector<int> v2;
 ltl::copy(v1, std::back_inserter(v2));
 ```
 ## Smart iterators
-If you are familiar with [range-v3](https://github.com/ericniebler/range-v3) library, you may already know what is it about.
-To put it simply, a smart-iterator is an iterator type that add some operations to a normal iterator. **Little Type Library** provides currently 4 kinds of smart-iterator.
+If you are familiar with [range-v3](https://github.com/ericniebler/range-v3) library, you may already know what it is about.
+To put it simply, a smart-iterator is an iterator type that adds some operations to a normal iterator. **Little Type Library** currently provides 4 kinds of smart-iterators.

 ### enumerate_iterator
-This one will make happy python developers, it will let you to write something like :
+This one will make python developers happy, it will let you to write something like:
 ```cpp
 std::vector<int> vector = {5, 4, 3, 1, 8, 9, 10};
 for(auto [index, value] : ltl::enumerate(vector)) {